 However, there is a possibility that the steam release valve is damaged or there may be food obstructing the steam release handle.
 Allow the pressure to release naturally and then clean the steam release handle with a small brush.

 They are two separate things.
 The Keep Warm function allows the food to stay warm after pressure cooking is complete.
 While the Instant Pot is cooling down after pressure cooking is done, the inside pressure gets released slowly.
-Once the pressure is released, the Keep Warm function gets activated.
+Once the pressure is fully released, the Keep Warm function gets activated.

 You can turn Keep Warm on or off for pressure release.
 It has no effect on the pressure release process.
+Keep Warm setting off, press Cancel.

 Electric pressure cookers have multiple safety features that prevent you from opening them while there’s still pressure inside.
 However, if you were able to force the lid open, you would encounter an explosion of the contents and you can get seriously burned.